“But God…you’re just so boring.”

 There are many moments in your marriage that will feel just like this, Brandon.
 What will you do then?

-The moment floored me.
-If marriage really wasn’t meant to fill me, if I couldn’t find the life I was looking for behind the veil of matrimony, where would I find it?
+If marriage really wasn’t meant to fill me, if I couldn’t find the life I was looking for there, where would I find it?

 I knew the answer.